Last updated on February 6, 2024

 Walking in the Wicklow Mountains National Park

-The Wicklow Mountains offer a wonderful network of forest tracks.
+The Wicklow Mountains offer a wonderful network of forest trails.
 They are mostly restricted, but walkers are allowed to use most of them.
 Circular routes are often indicated at the car parks and entrances, sometimes with a map included.

 With few exceptions, the wide gravel paths are easy to walk on, but there are also steep passages.
 The paths lead through the beautiful wooded areas of the Wicklow Mountains National Park.